-- the right of each party to be represented by counsel at the Person's own expenses; - b) the right to respond to the asserted anti-doping rule violation and resulting Consequences; - the right of each party to present evidence, including the right to call and question witnesses; and, - d) the Person's right to an interpreter at the hearing at the Person's own expenses. - 8.1.4 WADA and the Member Federation of the Athlete or other Person may attend the hearing as observers.
-In any event, IWF shall keep WADA fully apprised as to the status of pending cases and the result of all hearings. - 8.1.5 The IWF Hearing Panel shall act in a fair and impartial manner to-wards all parties at all times.
+- c) the right of each party to present evidence, including the right to call and question witnesses; and, - d) the Person's right to an interpreter at the hearing at the Person's own expenses. - 8.1.4 WADA and the Member Federation of the Athlete or other Person may attend the hearing as observers.
+In any event, IWF shall keep WADA fully apprised as to the status of pending cases and the result of all hearings. - 8.1.5 The IWF Hearing Panel shall act in a fair and impartial manner towards all parties at all times.